 The importance of washing down your road sweeper after use

-Cleaning the inside of the waste hopper is equally as important as this is where the mesh screens are which are basically the filters for the sweeper.
-These screens can be found on the roof of the hoppers in all sweepers and over time gain a build up of mud and also leaves, litter and nasty things such as human hair or litter which reduces the airflow out of the sweeper body and also for the sweeper to be able to continue to suck air into the machine it must also be able to let air escape.
-Usually if an operator is moaning about poor suction on a sweeper it is a good chance that they have overseen the cleaning of inside the waste hopper.
-Also make sure the suction tubes/trunking are clean.
+Cleaning the inside of the waste hopper is equally important, as this is where the mesh screens, which are basically the filters for the sweeper, are located.
+These screens can be found on the roof of the hoppers in all sweepers and over time, if not cleaned, can result in a build up of mud, leaves, litter and nasty things such as human hair, which reduces the airflow out of the sweeper body.
+Also, for the sweeper to be able to continue to suck air into the machine, it must be able to let air escape.
+Usually, if an operator is complaining about poor suction on a sweeper, there is a good chance that they have overlooked cleaning inside the waste hopper.
+In addition, make sure the suction tubes/trunking are clean.
 These can also gather a dirt build up or have debris causing blockages.
-We have seen small branches, plastics and waste timber cause many engineer visits to site resulting in unwanted bills.
+We have seen small branches, plastics and waste timber cause many engineer visits to site, resulting in unwanted bills.

 This simple, 10 minute job at the end of day really will make a difference to sweeper performance.